 There is a standard that is almost ignored by the small site and blogging community; Web Accessibility.
-Having a site deemed Accessible means it follows WCAG standards and allows those with disabilities the ability to utilize websites and services.
-The WCAG 2.1 standard was developed by an international body that has established most of the Internet conventions called the World Wide Web Consortium, W3C.
+Having a site deemed Accessible means it follows WCAG standards and allows those with disabilities to utilize websites and services.
+The WCAG 2.1 standard was developed by an international body that has established most Internet conventions called the World Wide Web Consortium, W3C.
 The interesting twist is that WCAG and SEO conventions and standards are intertwined in many key areas.
 Thus blogs and small website owners can be compliant and benefit from having both WCAG Compliance and SEO.

 What are the Web Content Accessibility Guidelines?

 It goes without saying that this is the #1 item that can have a huge positive impact on your WCAG compliance and SEO.
 By including descriptive Alt descriptions for each image, you can satisfy both requirements.
 It can also assist in searching images, and social media sites like Pinterest bring in Alt tag descriptions.

 Provide clear and proper headings and use the right order